 T:12:30-1:30pm & by appt

-Meg Warren, Ph.D. is an Assistant Professor in the Department of Management, College of Business & Economics at Western Washington University.
+Meg Warren, Ph.D. is an Associate Professor in the Department of Management, College of Business & Economics at Western Washington University.
 She is a positive organizational psychologist and earned her Ph.D. at the Claremont Colleges.
 She is a Founder of the Western Positive Psychology Association (WPPA), the Founding President of the Work and Organizations Division of the International Positive Psychology Association (IPPA), and past Director of the MS in Human Resource Management program at Claremont Graduate University.

 Her research focuses on positive approaches to engaging workplace diversity, equity and inclusiveness.
 She explores how prosocial individuals from dominant groups can play active roles as allies, and how dominant group members can be engaged as potential resources and committed partners for equity and inclusion.
-In her current projects with students and collaborators she is exploring value motivations of allies, relational behaviors of allies, emotions of allies, effectiveness of allyship micro-interventions to counter sexist microaggressions, sustainable male allyship strategies in academia, egalitarianism in the age of Gen Zs, and organizational/institutional contexts conducive to allyship.
+In her current projects with students and collaborators she is exploring value motivations of allies, relational behaviors of allies, emotions of allies, effectiveness of allyship micro-interventions, sustainable male allyship strategies in academia, anti-racism allyship readiness of organizations, and contexts conducive to allyship.

 Her award-winning research has led to several publications including peer-reviewed journal articles and book chapters, and presentations at numerous national and international conferences.
 Her research has been featured in various media outlets and she has presented her work at various organizations, including Fortune 500 companies.
 She is the lead editor of two books, Scientific Advances in Positive Psychology (2017), and Toward a Positive Psychology of Relationships: New Directions in Theory and Research (2018).
 She serves as a Co-Editor of the International Journal of Wellbeing, on the editorial board of the Cultural Diversity and Ethnic Minority Psychology, Frontiers in Psychology, Middle East Journal of Positive Psychology, publications of the International Positive Psychology Association, and has served as a reviewer for numerous journals and conferences.
 To see her research with students, visit - https://wp.wwu.edu/warren4/